tripplehelix/enafore-silenced/CONTRIBUTING.md

 ### Exporting

 Enafore is a static site.
-When you run `yarn build`, static files will be written to `__sapper__/export`.
+When you run `pnpm build`, static files will be written to `__sapper__/export`.

 ## Installing

 To install with dev dependencies, run:

-    yarn
+    pnpm install

 ## Dev server

 To run a dev server with hot reloading:

-    yarn run dev
+    pnpm dev

 Now it's running at `localhost:4002`.